grace-notes/website/contents/topics/eternal-security.md

 saying, “I will proclaim Your name to My brethren, In the midst of the congregation I will sing Your praise.”

 And again, “I will put My trust in Him.”
-And again, “Behold, I and the children whom God has given Me.”
+And again, “Behold, I and the children whom God has given Me.”</blockquote></strong>

-As you placed your confidence in Christ for salvation, so place your confidence in God the Father for your eternal preservation in Christ.</blockquote></strong>
+As you placed your confidence in Christ for salvation, so place your confidence in God the Father for your eternal preservation in Christ.

 [^1]: This article is compiled from notes taken from the teaching ministries of Chester McCalley, R. B. Thieme, Jr., and others.